MarioWork/backoffice-hackathon/README.md

 </p>

 This project consists of a web application that allows users to have casual sex by matching with each other.
-We provide the room and the transportation in a package that costs a certain price.
+We provide the room and the transportation in a package that costs a certain amount.

 ## Theme
 Overcome the fear and taboo of the society of casual sex.